 Woodwinds, Brass, and Percussion:

 - Seating and part assignments may be adjusted by the conductor throughout the year based on students’ progress and repertoire requirements.
-Factors such as behavior and attendance may be taken into consideration.

 - Woodwind, brass, and percussion seating auditions may be scheduled throughout the season at the conductor’s discretion.